KaiMa-endeavour/RDP-classifier-training-sets/README.md

 rdp_classifier -Xmx16g classify -t ./training set/rRNAClassifier.properties -o ./rdp_output.txt ./query.fasta
 ```

-The missing fields in the headers were filled with `NA` to align the lineages of each individual and to be compatible with the 'rdp_classifier train' function.
+The missing fields in the headers were filled with `NA` to align the lineages of each individual and to be compatible with the `rdp_classifier train` function.

 ## References